 The Story Goes...

 Living a few miles from the entertainment capital of the world, Don had the opportunity to play his guitar with many of R&B's icons, including The Penguins, The Coasters, The Olympics, and The Jaguars.
 He also backed up legendary hitmakers such as Ritchie Valens, The Righteous Brothers, Gene Vincent, Don Julian and the Meadowlarks, and Jessie Hill in clubs, halls, and historic L.A. venues like the El Monte Legion Stadium, playing in the house band The Masked Phantoms, and at Harmony Park.
-Those early inspirations are heard in Don's music and albums, including his album Sacre Blues.
+Those early inspirations echo throughout Don's music and albums, including his album Sacre Blues.

 The 1960s opened the door to a new musical era as Don and the Deacons regularly played the popular Cinnamon Cinder club, owned by Bob Eubanks, in North Hollywood.
 That exposure led to Don joining The Shindogs with Joey Cooper, Chuck Blackwell, and Delaney Bramlett who'd been regulars on the popular TV show Shindig!.
 The group's pure Beatle-esque harmonies immediately produced a hit single, and they went on the road touring numerous states.

 "Los Angeles in the mid-60s was the germinating ground of